 All of the tourist sights of central DC are just a few minutes strolled to the south, but there are some interesting places to visit in the Dupont circle itself.

 The Phillips Collection is a well-curated art gallery dating from 1921 that is well worth a visit.
 The gallery houses a vast collection of international modern art.
 Dupont Circle is also home to the National Geographic Museum.

 On the west side of Dupont Circle are Oaks Park and Montrose Park.
 These open spaces join together to form a large area of greenery that is a delight to stroll through, giving a pleasantly suburban feel to this area, despite its central city location.

 Dupont circle is also a central hub of dining and nightlife, so if you are a night owl, then this is an excellent choice of place to stay.
 The multicultural mix of Washington DC is reflected in the impressive variety of international cuisines you can find in this area.
-Dupont Circle is a popular place to live for twenty-something professional couples, and the nightlife here reflects this young and energetic age group, with lots of bars and clubs.
+Eighteenth Street Lounge is a favorite dance club for locals.

 Logan Circle is a district of Washington DC that spreads out around a large roundabout and park.
 This is one of the oldest parts of the city, and you will find some delightful old historic buildings here.
 But it is a very modern area and is one of the trendiest and most happening parts of town.

 Logan Circle is a convenient place for tourists since it is just a few hundred meters to the northeast of the downtown area with the White House and all the other tourist attractions.
 Chinatown’s buzz and excitement is just to the South, and the happening Dupont Circle isn’t far away to the west.

 Attractions are the Fourteenth Street Historic District, the Logan Circle Park, Logan Circle Heritage Trail, and Mt.
 Olivet Lutheran Church.